 Reading: Literature Standard Reading Horizons Discovery® Key Ideas and Details RL.1.1.
 Ask and answer questions about key details in a text.
 Little Books (e.g., Fred) and their corresponding comprehension questions provide ample opportunities to apply this skill.
 There is at least one comprehension question in each Little Book pertaining to details in the text.
 Corresponding Reading Records can be used to record information specific to how students demonstrate this skill.
 RL.1.2.
 Retell stories, including key details, and demonstrate understanding of their central message or lesson.
 Little Books (e.g., The Twins) and their corresponding comprehension questions can be used to demonstrate this skill.
 There is at least one comprehension question in each Little Book pertaining to the main idea and details of the text.
 Corresponding Reading Records can be used to record information specific to how students demonstrate this skill.
 RL.1.3.
 Describe characters, settings, and major events in a story, using key details.
 Little Books (e.g., Class Pets) and their corresponding comprehension questions can be used to demonstrate this skill.
 Little Books have a fifty-fifty ratio of fiction to nonfiction text.
 Corresponding Reading Records can be used to record information specific to how students demonstrate this skill.
 Craft and Structure RL.1.4.
-Identify words and phrases in stories or poems that suggest feelings or appeal to the senses. (e.g., "soon the round moon was shining" [Lobel, Arnold.
-"Owl and the Moon."
-Owl at Home.
-HarperCollins, 1975]).
+Identify words and phrases in stories or poems that suggest feelings or appeal to the senses.
 Little Books (e.g., Bill and the Strong Smell) and their corresponding comprehension questions can be used to apply this skill.
 RL.1.5.
 Explain major differences between books that tell stories and books that give information, drawing on a wide reading of a range of text types.
 Little Books (e.g., A Blaze on a Ship and Hens) can be used to discuss the differences between literature and informational text.
 Little Books have a fifty-fifty ratio of fiction to nonfiction text.
 RL.1.6.
 Identify who is telling the story at various points in a text.
 Little Books with dialogue (e.g., Mack and the Pirate King) can be used to help students distinguish between narrator and speaker.
+In tegration of Knowledge and Ideas RL.1.7.
+Use illustrations and details in a story to describe its characters, setting, or events.
+Little Books (e.g., The Lost Map), their corresponding comprehension questions, and Reading Records provide ample opportunities to apply this skill.
+RL.1.8.
+Not applicable to literature RL.1.8 is not applicable to literature.
+RL.1.9.
+Compare and contrast the adventures and experiences of characters in stories.
+Little Books (e.g., Beth and Josh) and their corresponding comprehension questions can be used to apply this skill.